ikhemissi/azure-ipaas-workshop/docs/workshop.md

 Welcome to this Azure iPaaS Workshop.
 You'll be experimenting with multiple integration services to build an event-driven data processing application.

-You should ideally have a basic understanding of Azure, but if not then do not worry, you will be guided through the whole process.
+You should ideally have a basic understanding of Azure, but if not, do not worry, you will be guided through the whole process.

-During this workshop you will have the instructions to complete each steps.
-The solutions are placed under the 'Toggle solution' panel.
+During this workshop you will have the instructions to complete each step.
+The solutions are placed under the 'Toggle solution' panels.

 <div class="task" data-title="Task">